 GeneCards Summary for SLC22A6 Gene

-SLC22A6 (Solute Carrier Family 22 (Organic Anion Transporter), Member 6) is a Protein Coding gene.
-Diseases associated with SLC22A6 include n-acetylglutamate synthase deficiency.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Zidovudine Pathway, Pharmacokinetics/Pharmacodynamics.
-GO annotations related to this gene include protein homodimerization activity and ion transmembrane transporter activity.
-An important paralog of this gene is SLC22A12.
+SLC22A6 (Solute Carrier Family 22 Member 6) is a Protein Coding gene.
+Diseases associated with SLC22A6 include N-Acetylglutamate Synthase Deficiency and Gout.
+Among its related pathways are Statin Pathway - Generalized, Pharmacokinetics and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and ion transmembrane transporter activity.
+An important paralog of this gene is SLC22A8.